smerante/react-2019/README.md

 In developers.facebook.com setup a new project, quickstart with web and site url: auth0.com go to settings and get the auth creds there and secret.

+# React Hooks

+Main purpose to allow functional components to read and update state